 Summary: When your objective is trying to change something, it’s tricky to know where to start.
 Do you first try and change what you do, or should you start by changing what you say?

 Summary: A previous version of this post contained a discussion regarding Vercel (the company that maintains Next.js), perverse incentives, the blurring of the static-dynamic dichotomy, and the future of the SPA paradigm.
 Those thoughts have been moved to a separate post here!
 Vercel, Next.

 The Evolution of Instagram Activism by Jonah Kay

-Summary: In The Rhetoric of the Image (1964), Roland Barthes’s seminal essay on semiotics in images, he examines an advertisement for Panzani pasta products.
-He writes, “If this image contains signs, we can be sure that in advertising these signs are full, formed with a view to the optimum reading.
+Summary: Support Hyperallergic’s independent arts journalism.
+In The Rhetoric of the Image (1964), Roland Barthes’s seminal essay on semiotics in images, he examines an advertisement for Panzani pasta products.

 The Twilight of the Ethical Consumer by Elizabeth L. Cline

 Summary: Like everyone else, I made some lifestyle changes during the pandemic.
 While others were perfecting their sourdough, I decided to stop being an Ethical Consumer.
 During the pandemic, like everyone else, I made promises to myself and tried to take up healthier habits.